Part-time: this program is open to applications throughout the year.

 The BCIT student outcomes reports present summary findings from the annual survey of former students administered by BC Stats one to two years after graduation.
-These reports combine the last three years of available results for the 2011-2013 BCIT Outcomes Surveys of 2010-2012 Graduates and for Degree 2009-2011 Graduates.
-The reports are organized into two-page summaries containing information on graduates' labour market experiences and opinions regarding their education.
+These reports combine the last three years of available results for the 2012-2014 BCIT Outcomes Surveys of 2011-2013 graduates and for Degree 2009-2011 graduates.
+The reports are organized into three-page summaries containing information on graduates' labour market experiences and opinions regarding their education.
 More detailed information can be accessed at the BC Student Outcomes website.

 To view these results, you may need to have the Adobe Acrobat Reader installed in your Web browser.